- Nix 88.8%

 | README.md | ||

-Service Layer Abstraction Modules
+System Layer Abstraction Modules

-The Service Layer Abstraction Modules (SLAM) are Nix expressions for building NixOS-like operating systems.
+The System Layer Abstraction Modules (SLAM) are Nix expressions for composing operating systems.
 SLAM borrows code from NixOS and has some compatible options.
 It differs in an explicitly open design when interfacing with the system-layer, where system-layer is defined as the confluence of service-managers, messaging buses, configuration management, and monitoring.
+This scope of this project is limited to the functions necessary for initialising and managing the system-layer and anything that can be implemented as a modular service does not belong here.
+By this reasoning SLAM is not conceived as a Linux distribution or a community project but as a specialised layer function for building a Nix OS.

 SLAM is a derivative of finix which is upstream in regards to support for the finit supervisor.